Author: Dr Kenneth Wong, Dermatology Registrar, Green Lane Hospital, Auckland, New Zealand, 2008.

 The only way to be sure of the diagnosis is to take a biopsy of the tumour.
 Eccrine porocarcinoma has very characteristic features under the microscope.
-In addition there are several microscopic features that the pathologist should look for to help predict the prognosis.
+Also, there are several microscopic features that the pathologist should look for to help predict the prognosis.

 Primary treatment consists of excising the tumour.
 The specimen should be sent to the laboratory to ensure that its margins are clear of malignant cells.
 Surgery is curative in up to 80% of cases.
 However, about 20% of patients will have local recurrence and metastases.

 In some instances, a local lymph node is biopsied (sentinel node biopsy) but whether or not this influences long-term survival is unknown.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.